sophgo/tpu-mlir/docs/quick_start/source_en/Appx.05_profile.rst

 Appendix.05：TPU Profile Tool Guidance
 ========================================

 This chapter mainly introduces how to use Profile data and Tensor Computing Processor Profile tools to visualize the complete running process of the model to facilitate model performance analysis.
+Currently, Profile tools support `BM1684`, `BM1684X`, `BM1688`, `CV186X` and `BM1690`.

 Compile Bmodel
 ------------------